SeqFormer: Sequential Transformer for Video Instance Segmentation: Abstract

 \section{Abstract}

-In this work, we present SeqFormer, a frustratingly simple model for video instance segmentation.
+In this work, we present SeqFormer for video instance segmentation.
 SeqFormer follows the principle of vision transformer that models instance relationships among video frames.
-Nevertheless, we observe that a stand-alone instance query suffices for capturing a time sequence of instances in a video, but attention mechanisms should be done with each frame independently.
+Nevertheless, we observe that a stand-alone instance query suffices for capturing a time sequence of instances in a video, but attention mechanisms shall be done with each frame independently.
 To achieve this, SeqFormer locates an instance in each frame and aggregates temporal information to learn a powerful representation of a video-level instance, which is used to predict the mask sequences on each frame dynamically.
 Instance tracking is achieved naturally without tracking branches or post-processing.
-On the YouTube-VIS dataset, SeqFormer achieves 47.4 AP with a ResNet-50 backbone and 49.0 AP with a ResNet-101 backbone without bells and whistles.
+On YouTube-VIS, SeqFormer achieves 47.4 AP with a ResNet-50 backbone and 49.0 AP with a ResNet-101 backbone without bells and whistles.
 Such achievement significantly exceeds the previous state-of-the-art performance by 4.6 and 4.4, respectively.
 In addition, integrated with the recently-proposed Swin transformer, SeqFormer achieves a much higher AP of 59.3.
 We hope SeqFormer could be a strong baseline that fosters future research in video instance segmentation, and in the meantime, advances this field with a more robust, accurate, neat model.
-The code and the pre-trained models are publicly available at \url{https://github.com/wjf5203/SeqFormer}.
+The code is available at \href{https://github.com/wjf5203/SeqFormer}{https://github.com/wjf5203/SeqFormer}.